-From day one, you want to work on your portfolio.
+You want to work on your portfolio from day one.
 This is the tool you use to get yourself writing jobs.
 It is, therefore, instrumental when you want to launch a successful freelance writing career.
 New to the writing game?
 Then you’ll have to start finding ways to put things in there.

 Fortunately, that’s a lot easier now than it used to be.

 In days of yore, it was a real catch-22.
 Publications would want to see some of your work before they’d let you write for them, but you only had work to show them when you’d written for a few publications.

 That’s different now.
 There are tons of websites where you can submit articles.
 Some pay, some won’t.
 All, however, will include a byline with your name.
 Those you can then use to get writing jobs.

 The bigger the website the more valuable the byline is going to be.